 - the town council or any other local authorities

 Fulfill the application form with honest and correct information.
 Remember that the information you give in this document has to comply with the information in the other documents required for application.
-The form is in German, since if you are applying for citizenship, you are supposed to have excellent oral and writing skills in German.
+The form is in German, since if you are applying for citizenship, you are supposed to have excellent knowledge of the language.

 Pass the Naturalization Test

 The second thing you have to do is to attend and pass a citizenship test, through which you prove that you have not only German language knowledge, but also that you know more about the country the citizenship of which you wish to hold.
 The test has 33 questions in total and to pass you must score at least 50%.
 This means, if you answer 17 of them correctly, then you pass the test.
 You will have to pay an amount of 25€ to attend the test.

 Exempt from taking the test are only the categories listed below:

 - persons who cannot take the test due to old age, illness, or disability

 - persons who have a higher education degree from a German university in politics, law, or social sciences